Page 2 - Physical Look - Hardware; Installation

 Speaking of which, the fan in question is the NF-A9 PWM.
 This 92mm fan has a Noctua specified rotational speed range of 400-2000 RPM, an airflow rating of 78.9 cubic meters/hour, and a static pressure of 2.28 mm H2O.
 It also comes with a low noise adapter, which reduces all of the numbers I stated above in order to keep the output noise low.
 Rated mean time before failure is approximately 150000 hours, which is just over seventeen years.
 While you could find different fans to place on the heatsink, I would not recommend swapping out the Noctua fans, unless they produce a new set of 92mm fans, like if they make an NF-F9.

 As a whole then, the Noctua NH-D9L is a small heatsink.
 With an overall footprint of 110mm in height, 95mm in width, and 95mm in depth, this small cube of a cooler is quite the cute package.
 The main thing to note is the lower height in comparison to other 9cm coolers, which means it will fit in much tighter areas.
 This also gives the cooler 3U compatibility, which allows the NH-D9L to fit in smaller rack mount chassis.
 From the base where the metal makes contact with the processor, four continuous U-shaped heatpipes lead away from the CPU contact, splitting into two radiators and effectively making 8 heatpipes in total.
 These two radiators are independent of each other and allow heat to dissipate across its fins.
-According to Editor-in-Chief Jonathan Kwan, the heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+According to Editor-in-Chief Jonathan Kwan, the heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a linear manner to evenly distribute the heat in the radiating fins.
 The 0.47 square meters of surface area, combined with Noctua's NF-A9 PWM fan should be able to deliver very good heat dissipation performance, but we will see if this statement is true on the next page.

 From the heatsink contact base to the bottom of the fins, there is an overall clearance of 3.5cm.
 Of course, this probably will not matter to you, as the cooler is already extremely small, and will not interfere with the memory, whether low or high profile heatspreaders.
 In an ATX build, there is more than enough room for a single fan.
 Adding a second NF-A9, however, will require some rejigging around.
 In my case, adding a second fan to the memory side required me to place the fan above the heatsink, which could be a bit of an inconvenience.
 Even with the relatively low heatspreaders on the Kingston HyperX Fury RAM, the second NF-A9 still interfered with their position.
 Thankfully, Noctua does allow you to install the cooler in four orientations, so you can always change it around to fit to your environment, but this is something to keep in mind.